Tank-ACiD/realterrain/README.md

 - allow output of heightmap and land cover to image files

 ### Changelog
+#### 0.0.3
+- switched to luarocks "magick" library
+- included a biome painting layer, broke the "cover" layer into roads and water layers
+- added the files used to the settings tool
+- added strata for under the ground

 #### 0.0.2
 - switched to lua-imlib2 for support of all filetypes and bit depths
 - supports downloaded GeoTIFF DEM tiles